hernanchavezthielemann/GRO2LAM/README.md

    This will create [Lammps] simulation files with setup parameters inherited from [Gromacs].

 ### GUI input data
-In this section, every possible data to input is described.
+In this section, every possible data to input is described (the entries required by the GUI).

   #### Lammps data file generation:
    > Enter the gro file